devapratama/devapratama/README.md

 ## 📜 Thesis

 - **Title:** Emotion Recognition From E-Commerce Customer Reviews Using Transformer-Based Deep Learning
 - **Description:** This research explores the application of a Transformer-based deep learning architecture to identify emotions from customer reviews in Indonesian-language e-commerce.
 Using a dataset of 5,400 customer reviews, the model is designed to classify five categories of emotions: Happy, Sadness, Anger, Love, and Fear.
-Performance evaluation using confusion matrix and precision, recall, and F1-score metrics provided insights into the model`s effectiveness in distinguishing complex emotions.
 - **Technologies Used:** Python, Pandas, Numpy, TensorFlow, Keras, Google Colaboratory, Streamlit.
 - **Link to Thesis:** -